YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Can you model this relationship more precisely?

-Level 3: Text response:
+Level 3: Parametrized response:

-> Use a binary association to represent this relationship.
+> Use a binary association to represent the relationship between the ${inst_assoc.cls*} classes.

 Level 4: Resource response with Reference: